shashwath1278/ReactMate-website/README.md

 ---

 <div align="center">
-  Made with ♟️ by ReactMate Team
+  Made with ♟️ by Shashwath
 </div>